Aefr41/ros-rankings/README.md

 The ranking engine consumes projections and usage metrics from the scrapers under `scrapers/`.
 Previous revisions referenced KeepTradeCut (KTC) values, but that data is no longer loaded or used in the scoring formula.

+## Disclaimer
+See [docs/disclaimers.md](docs/disclaimers.md) for details on data permissions, predictive limitations and why these rankings are for informational purposes only.